temporalio/documentation/docs/python/how-to-set-a-cron-schedule-in-python.md

   - how-to
 ---

-You can set a Cron Schedule in your Workflows or Workers.
+You can set a Cron Schedule in your Workflows.

-The following example, sets a Cron Schedule in the Workflow.
+The following example sets a Cron Schedule in the Workflow.

 ```python
 handle = await client.start_workflow(